 Direct outreach to the public to raise awareness about this issue.

 Participating in interdisciplinary conferences and meetings in order to raise awareness of animal abuse in domestic violence.

 Confidentiality is critically important at every stage of assistance provided through Shelby SafePet.
-Our partner shelters through the Alabama Coalition Against Domestic Violence, in particular the YWCA of Central Alabama and Safe House of Shelby County, have helped us develop the steps needed to protect owners and their pets.
+Our partner shelters through the Alabama Coalition Against Domestic Violence have helped us develop the steps needed to protect owners and their pets.
 Shelby SafePet also trains volunteers on best practices for providing transportation and fostering/boarding.
 All volunteers working with Shelby SafePet will also be screened through a criminal background check.
 We also educate our veterinary and boarding partners on domestic violence, to help them better understand the client we assist.